PrismaRareness/PrismaRareness/README.md

 - 🌱 Studying: Data Analysis, Statistics and Pentest
 - 💬 Ask me about: Programming, Physics, Statistics and Pure Mathematics.
-- 📫 How to reach me: gmail or telegram.
+- 📫 How to reach me: E-mail or Telegram.
 - ⚡ Fun fact: I am instrumentalist, anti-realist, ± fictionalist and non-physicalist.

 <div align="center">